Haybu/spring-boot-actuator-rsocket-proxy/README.md

 by which you can perform proxied write and delete operations respectively on connected clients.
 All these request domain objects can include operation parameters as needed.

-*   Result from each obtained proxied actuator endpoint to include a client ID.
+*   Result from each obtained proxied actuator endpoint to include an identifying client ID.

 *   Expanded goal, to blend the proxy as a Kubernetes controller to reconcile changes in configmaps by refreshing the configuration of a particular targeted microservice.